slep2-0/WindowsRootkit/README.md

 * If the protected process exits or is terminated, the system will bug check with **CRITICAL\_PROCESS\_DIED**.

+### 5. DLL Hiding

+Traverses through the `PEB` structure of the process that is given, attempts to find the requested DLL, and hides it from the list.
 ---

 ## Reflective vs. Service Loading